Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 27 Maret 2026 18.51.26 UTC
+- WIB: Jumat, 27 Maret 2026 20.38.55 UTC
-- WITA: Jumat, 27 Maret 2026 19.51.26 UTC
+- WITA: Jumat, 27 Maret 2026 21.38.55 UTC
-- WIT: Jumat, 27 Maret 2026 20.51.26 UTC
+- WIT: Jumat, 27 Maret 2026 22.38.55 UTC

 Kutipan Inspiratif:
-"Technology is the fashion of the '90s.
-It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."
+"Nothing is more memorable than a smell.
+One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."

-Kategori: technology
+Kategori: nature